kengibson1111/go-stdlib/README.md

 This shows how to use scanner to parse text tokens.

+## text/tabwriter

+This shows how to use tabwriter to format text in neat columns.

 ## text/template

 pre-cursor to html/template examples.
 Everything in html/template builds upon text/template.